Chief executive and senior management team

 Gavin Salmon — Director of Programme Funding

-I joined Raleigh International in 2016 to oversee the growth and diversity of our funding and ensure that we build strong partnerships to help deliver our programmes.
+Gavin joined Raleigh International in 2016.
+As Director of Programme Funding he oversees the growth and diversity of our funding and ensures that we build strong partnerships to help deliver our programmes.

-Brandon Charleston – Country Director, Borneo
+Brandon Charleston — Head of Countries

 Ross McKenzie — Country Director, Tanzania

+Why Raleigh?
 Raleigh has changed a great deal since I first joined and every year just gets better.
 I am passionate about my work and strive to ensure that our projects are the best they can possibly be.
 I am immensely proud of the impact our work has had and I feel truly lucky to be inspired everyday by the amazing people and partners I work with.

 Ram Risal — Country Director, Nepal

+Why Raleigh?
 I was motivated to join Raleigh because we put young people at centre stage.
 After all, youth are the future of not only my country, but the world as a whole.
 I am delighted to have played my part in setting up the Nepal country programme.
 I look forward to driving sustainable development through youth, and making a difference to the lives of rural communities and young people in Nepal.